Decision 963/QĐ-BCT

 What is Decision 963/QĐ-BCT?

-Decision 963/QĐ-BCT is a Vietnamese Ministry of Industry and Trade decision signed and effective on 22 April 2026 that restructured the time-of-use peak, standard and off-peak windows in the electricity tariff schedule.
-It implements the new TOU framework introduced by Circular 60/2025/TT-BCT and replaces the legacy windows that had been in force since Circular 16/2014/TT-BCT.
-Tariff rate levels under Decision 1279/QĐ-BCT are unchanged — only the time bands have moved.
+Decision 963/QĐ-BCT is a Vietnamese Ministry of Industry and Trade decision issued on 22 April 2026 that proposes to restructure the time-of-use peak, standard and off-peak windows in the electricity tariff schedule.
+It implements the new TOU framework introduced by Circular 60/2025/TT-BCT and would replace the legacy windows that have been in force since Circular 16/2014/TT-BCT.
+The Electricity Department has confirmed the new framework will apply from the next EVN average retail tariff adjustment, not from issuance.
+Tariff rate levels under Decision 1279/QĐ-BCT are unchanged — only the time bands move.

 Did Decision 963 change electricity rates?